H2CK/webtrees/README.md

 * `-e WT_ADMIN` - can only be used at first instantiation to set the initial webtrees admin user account name.
 Password (DB_PASSWORD) must also be set (see above), otherwise no initial setup is performed.
 If not present (only DB_PASSWORD is present) the default will be admin.
 * `-e WT_ADMINPW` - can only be used at first instantiation to set the initial webtrees admin user account password.
 Password (DB_PASSWORD) must also be set (see above), otherwise no initial setup is performed.
 If not present (only DB_PASSWORD is present) the default will be admin123.
 * `-e WT_ADMINMAIL` - can only be used at first instantiation to set the initial webtrees admin user account mail address.
 Password (DB_PASSWORD) must also be set (see above), otherwise no initial setup is performed.
 If not present (only DB_PASSWORD is present) the default will be noreply@webtrees.net.
+`-e PRETTYURLS` - set to TRUE to allow usage of pretty urls.
+`-e BASE_URL` - set to the correct url to allow usage of pretty urls.

 ## Versions